outofphase/cogitoexmachina/docs/index.md

 # _cogito ex machina_

-My investigations into Artificial General Intelligence and related topics, especially philosophical questions about the limits of machine intelligence and the consequences of a possible intelligence explosion.
+Investigations into Artificial General Intelligence and related topics, especially philosophical questions about the limits of machine intelligence and the consequences of a possible intelligence explosion.

 _cogito ex machina_ has two main sections: